+Modify subclause D.3.1 as follows:

-It is a requirement of bitstream conformance that when a prefix SEI message with payloadType equal to 17 (progressive refinement segment start) or 22 (post-filter hint) is present in an access unit, a suffix SEI message with the same value of payloadType shall not be present in the same access unit access unit.
+It is a requirement of bitstream conformance that when a prefix SEI message with payloadType equal to 17 (progressive refinement segment end) or 22 (post-filter hint) is present in an access unit, a suffix SEI message with the same value of payloadType shall not be present in the same access unit access unit.

+It is a requirement of bitstream conformance that the following restrictions apply on containing of SEI messages in SEI NAL units:

+– An SEI NAL unit containing an active parameter sets SEI message shall contain only one active parameter sets SEI message and shall not contain any other SEI messages.

+– When an SEI NAL unit contains a non-nested buffering period SEI message, a non-nested picture timing SEI message, or a non-nested decoding unit information SEI message, the SEI NAL unit shall not contain any other SEI message with payloadType not equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information).

+– When an SEI NAL unit contains a nested buffering period SEI message, a nested picture timing SEI message, or a nested decoding unit information SEI message, the SEI NAL unit shall not contain any other SEI message with payloadType not equal to 0 (buffering period), 1 (picture timing), 130 (decoding unit information), or 133 (scalable nesting).

 Let prevVclNalUnitInAu of an SEI NAL unit or an SEI message be the preceding VCL NAL unit in decoding order, if any, in the same access unit, and nextVclNalUnitInAu of an SEI NAL unit or an SEI message be the next VCL NAL unit in decoding order, if any, in the same access unit.
 It is a requirement of bitstream conformance that the following restrictions apply:

-– An SEI NAL unit containing an active parameter sets SEI message shall contain only one active parameter sets SEI message and shall not contain any other SEI messages.
+It is a requirement of bitstream conformance that the following restrictions apply on order of SEI messages:

 – When an SEI NAL unit containing an active parameter sets SEI message is present in an access unit, it shall be the first SEI NAL unit that follows the prevVclNalUnitInAu of the SEI NAL unit and precedes the nextVclNalUnitInAu of the SEI NAL unit.

-– When an SEI NAL unit contains a non-nested buffering period SEI message, a non-nested picture timing SEI message, or a non-nested decoding unit information SEI message, the SEI NAL unit shall not contain any other SEI message with payloadType not equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information).

-– When an SEI NAL unit contains a nested buffering period SEI message, a nested picture timing SEI message, or a nested decoding unit information SEI message, the SEI NAL unit shall not contain any other SEI message with payloadType not equal to 0 (buffering period), 1 (picture timing), 130 (decoding unit information), or 133 (scalable nesting).– When a non-nested buffering period SEI message is present in an access unit, it shall not follow any other SEI message that follows the prevVclNalUnitInAu of the buffering period SEI message and precedes the nextVclNalUnitInAu of the buffering period SEI message, other than an active parameter sets SEI message.
+– When a non-nested buffering period SEI message is present in an access unit, it shall not follow any other SEI message that follows the prevVclNalUnitInAu of the buffering period SEI message and precedes the nextVclNalUnitInAu of the buffering period SEI message, other than an active parameter sets SEI message.

 – When a non-nested picture timing SEI message is present in an access unit, it shall not follow any other SEI message that follows the prevVclNalUnitInAu of the picture timing SEI message and precedes the nextVclNalUnitInAu of the picture timing SEI message, other than an active parameter sets SEI message or a non-nested buffering period SEI message.